Black Hole Shadow with Soft Hair: Supertranslated Black Holes

 In this work, we will consider the black hole without the naked singularity to avoid the violation of the weak cosmic censorship conjecture \cite{Penrose:1969pc}, so that the soft hair function $C(\theta)$ should satisfy \eq{wccc}.
 Since $C$ can be quite generic, for concreteness we choose the typical spherical harmonics $Y_{\ell,m}$, i.e., we will choose the following $C$'s for the consideration of shadow in this work, \be C(\theta)= \mathcal{E} N_{\ell} Y_{\ell,0}(\theta), \quad \mbox{for } \ell=1,2,3, \ee where $N_{\ell}$'s are the normalization constants so that the bound \eq{wccc} is saturated for ${\mathcal E}=1$.
 In Fig. \ref{fig:SH_Y}, we have shown the angular dependence of the position of the supertranslation horizon for the choice of $C(\theta)$ given in \eq{C_Yl0} for $\ell=2,3$.
-We see that the supertranslation horizons for these two cases are outside the Killing horizon at $r=2M$, but still inside the photon ring of the Schwarzschild black hole at $r=3M$.
+We see that the supertranslation horizons for these two cases are outside the Killing horizon at $r=2M$, but still inside the photon sphere of the Schwarzschild black hole at $r=3M$.
 We did not show the case of $\ell=1$ because its supertranslation horizon is below the Killing horizon and unobservable.
-This implies that the supertranslation horizon may not directly change the shape of the shadow defined by the photon ring.
-On the other hand, the supertranslation horizon can exceed the photon ring at $r=3M$ if $\mathcal E>1$ to directly change the shape of the black hole shadow.
+This implies that the supertranslation horizon may not directly change the shape of the shadow.
+On the other hand, the supertranslation horizon can exceed the photon sphere at $r=3M$ if $\mathcal E>1$ to directly change the shape of the black hole shadow.
 However, in such cases, there appear naked singularities and the CLI metric no longer describes a black hole.

 In the following, we will discuss the light-ray behavior around this CLI metric of the supertranslated black hole to examine the effect of soft hairs on the black hole shadow.
-We first discuss the case with linear soft hair to delineate the basic setup for the analytical calculation of black hole shadow and then discuss the failure of analytical method due to the shortage of enough symmetries of CLI metric.
+As a precursor study, we first consider the CLI metric up to the linear order of soft hair function $C$ and construct the black hole shadow by the analytic method.
 Finally, we construct the black hole shadow for the full CLI metric by the numerical ray-tracing method.